John C. Calhoun: Monuments and memorials

-In 1910, the state of South Carolina gave a statue of John C. Calhoun to the National Statuary Hall Collection.
+In 1910, the state of South Carolina gave a statue of Calhoun to the National Statuary Hall Collection in the United States Capitol.
+Also in the Capitol, there is an 1896 bust of Calhoun in the U.S. Senate Vice Presidential Bust Collection, and he is one of the "Famous Five" former members originally selected by the Senate in 1957 to be honored with a portrait in Senate Reception Room.

-The USS JohnC.
-Calhoun, in commission from 1963 to 1994, was a Fleet Ballistic Missile nuclear submarine.

 In 1817, surveyors sent by Secretary of War Calhoun to map the area around Fort Snelling named the largest lake in what became Minneapolis, Minnesota, for him.
 Two centuries later, the city of Minneapolis renamed the lake with the Dakota language name Bde Maka Ska, meaning "White Earth Lake" or "White Banks Lake".
 The Calhoun-Isles Community Band in the Uptown district of Minneapolis changed its name to City of Lakes Community Band in November 2018, to distance itself from Calhoun's pro-slavery legacy, following the renaming of the lake.
 Calhoun Square and Calhoun Beach Club, both in Minneapolis, announced name changes, and the road around the lake was renamed Bde Maka Ska Parkway.
 In 2022, the city councilors of Savannah, Georgia, voted unanimously to remove his name from Calhoun Square.

 Film and television

-Calhoun was portrayed by actor Arliss Howard in the 1997 film Amistad.
+Calhoun was portrayed by Arliss Howard in the 1997 film Amistad.
 The film depicts the controversy and legal battle surrounding the status of slaves who in 1839 rebelled against their transporters on the La Amistad slave ship.

 Historical reputation

 Calhoun was despised by Jackson and his supporters for his alleged attempts to subvert the unity of the nation for his own political gain.
 On his deathbed, Jackson regretted that he had not had Calhoun executed for treason.
 "My country," he declared, "would have sustained me in the act, and his fate would have been a warning to traitors in all time to come."
 Even after his death, Calhoun's reputation among Jacksonians remained poor.
 They disparaged him by portraying him as a man thirsty for power, who when he failed to attain it, sought to tear down his country with him.

 According to Parton, writing in 1860:

 Writing more than thirty years after Calhoun's death, James G. Blaine portrayed him as a mix of personal integrity and wrongheaded ideology:

+Charles E. Merriam said Calhoun should rank as one of America's strongest political theorists of the first half of the 19th century, with reasoning that was keen and strong, but also narrow and cramped.

 Calhoun is often remembered for his defense of minority rights, in the context of defending white Southern interests from perceived Northern threats, by use of the "concurrent majority".
 He is also noted and criticized for his strong defense of slavery.
 These positions played an enormous role in influencing Southern secessionist leaders by strengthening the trend of sectionalism, thus contributing to the Civil War.